Meet the Speakers

 -

-Harley has qualifications in engineering and science and is a certified Passive House consultant.
-He is a pioneer in the Australian Passive House movement having designed and built two early passive houses that are now 10 years old.
+Harley has qualifications in engineering and science and is a certified Passivhaus consultant.
+He is a pioneer in the Australian Passivhaus movement having designed and built two early Passivhaus Standard buildings that are now 10 years old.
 He has worked for 25 years in a variety of fields including robotics, photonics manufacturing, software development and project management.
-Harley is now a director of Logikhaus, a supplier of passive house windows.
-The company has supplied windows to many high performance houses across the country including 25 certified passive houses.
+Harley is now a director of Logikhaus, a supplier of Passivhaus Standard windows.
+The company has supplied windows to many high performance houses across the country including 25 certified Passivhaus Standard buildings.

 -